Community, asset and strength based approaches

 Our practical guidance can help you to use community, asset and strength-based approaches in your service, to deliver the best outcomes for the people that you support.

-These approaches involve working with people, to plan and deliver care and support that focuses on their individual assets and strengths, including in their local community.
+These approaches involve supporting and empowering people to develop and use their own assets and strengths, including those in their local community.

 If you’re new to these ways of working, download our ‘Guide to terminology’, which explains what we mean by some of the most commonly used terms.